-D700 Time

-Astions May Include Turne R300 Lood Time

-Actions May Include Туре Goal Lead Frame

-Memorialization: Continue efforts to commemorate, Advocacy Goal 3 Shockoe FY22memorialize, and interpret sites of historical and cultural CIP Alliance 26+

-significance in Shockoe.
+R300 Time Actions May Include Type Goal Lead Frame Memorialization: Continue efforts to commemorate, Advocacy Goal 3 Shockoe FY22memorialize, and interpret sites of historical and cultural CIP Alliance 26+ significance in Shockoe.
 Advocate for additional state and federal funding to fund commemoration efforts.

-High-Speed Rail: Advocate for the creation of a high- Advocacy Goal 8 City FY22speed rail station at Main Street Station to further Main 26+ Street Station's position as the regional mass transit hub with the convergence of rail, BRT, regional bus, and GRTC local bus routes.
-DOWNTOWN: MANCHESTER Corridor Plan: Develop a corridor plan for Commerce Road Planning Goal 1 PDR FY22with recommendations on how to transform the road into - Goal 8 23 a Great Street with amenities such as buildings addressing Goal 9 the street, a greenway (the Fall Line Trail), street trees, underground utilities, lighting, and other amenities and encourage redevelopment and business growth.
-Rezone: Rezone areas of Manchester in alignment with the Legislation Goal 1 PDR FY23 Future Land Use Plan to allow residential development in Goal 14 the Industrial Mixed-Use areas that do not currently allow residential uses.
+C 10 EV22 High-Speed Rail: Advocate for the creation of a high- speed rail station at Main Street Station to further Main Advocacy Goal 8 City FY22- 26+ Street Station's position as the regional mass transit hub 20+ with the convergence of rail, BRT, regional bus, and GRTC local bus routes. , DOWNTOWN: MANCHESTER Corridor Plan: Develop a corridor plan for Commerce Road Planning Goal 1 PDR FY22with recommendations on how to transform the road into Goal 8 23 a Great Street with amenities such as buildings addressing Goal 9 the street, a greenway (the Ashland to Petersburg Trail), street trees, underground utilities, lighting, and other amenities and encourage redevelopment and business growth.
+Rezone: Rezone areas of Manchester in alignment with the Legislation Goal 1 PDR FY23 Future Land Use Plan to allow residential development in Legislation Goal 14 TUN 1123 the Industrial Mixed-Use areas that do not currently allow 200 residential uses.
 Design: Implement design standards to create a high- CIP Goal 4 PDR FY22quality, well-designed urban realm, including elements 26+ such as street lights and exploring the creation of signature public art.
 Riverfront Plan: Implement the Phase 1 recommendations CIP Goal 4 PDR FY22identified in the Riverfront Plan for Manchester.
-Goal 17 26+ Ped/Bike Infrastructure: Improve pedestrian and bike CIP Goal 8 DPW FY22infrastructure to/from this Node, specifically improving Advocacy Goal 17 26+ Manchester Canal, developing rails-to-trails greenways connecting to South Richmond, and developing the Fall Line Trail.
+Goal 17 26+ Ped/Bike Infrastructure: Improve pedestrian and bike CIP Goal 8 DPW FY22infrastructure to/from this Node, specifically improving Advocacy Goal 17 26+ Manchester Canal, developing rails-to-trails greenways connecting to South Richmond, and developing the Ashland to Petersburg Trail.
 Advocate for state and federal funding for the canal and trails.
-Transit Alignment: With community input, develop a Planning Goal 8 GRTC FY23 preferred alignment for a North-South BRT line through Manchester, either along Cowardin or along Hull Street, and then traveling down Midlothian, Hull, or Route 1.
-Mayo Bridge: Develop and implement the plan for CIP Goal 9 DPW FY24rehabilitating/replacing the Mayo Bridge that incorporates 26+ pedestrian and bicycle infrastructure.
+Dlanning Goal 8 CDTC EV22 Transit Alignment: With community input, develop a preferred alignment for a North-South BRT line through Planning GOGI 8 GRTC FY23 Manchester, either along Cowardin or along Hull Street, and then traveling down Midlothian, Hull, or Route 1.
+Mayo Bridge: Develop and implement the plan for CIP Goal 9 DPW FY24rehabilitating/replacing the Mayo Bridge that incorporates C 23417 26+ pedestrian and bicycle infrastructure. · ,